kaihouguide/Mangatan/README.md

 ### 🎉 **All Done!**

 Your server should now be active and ready to use.
 To stop it at any time, return to the terminal window and press `Ctrl + C`.
-DEMO       (this entire project was tested kindly by dekinaitan on discord who also made the demo)
+DEMO       (this entire project was tested kindly by sonphamthai on discord who also made the demo)
 ![Mangatan OCR Demo](https://files.catbox.moe/9px8v2.gif)